These Simple Steps Can Make Your Life Easier — And Your Wallet Fatter

 - Define a goal weight and the amount of time you’ll give yourself to achieve it.

-- Place a bet on yourself, ranging from $20 to $500 a month for the duration of the bet.
+- Place a bet on yourself, of at least $200 a month for the duration of the bet.

 - Depending on how much you have to lose, how long you give yourself to do it and how much money you put on the table, the calculator will tell you how much you can win — up to $10,000!
 You can play with the calculator until you get the prize and goal just right.
 You’ll know your payout amount before officially placing your bet.